 Richard R. Wright Sr.

 *On this date in 1855, Richard Wright Sr. was born.
-He was an Black military officer, educator and college president, politician, civil rights advocate and banking entrepreneur.
+He was a Black military officer, educator and college president, politician, civil rights advocate, and banking entrepreneur.

 Richard Robert Wright Sr. was born into slavery in a log cabin six miles from Dalton, Georgia.
 After emancipation, Wright’s mother moved with her son from Dalton to Cuthbert, Georgia.
 He attended the Storrs School.
 The school had a reputation among freedmen as a place for their children to be educated.
 While visiting the school, retired Union General Oliver Otis Howard asked what message he should take to the North.
 The young Wright reportedly told him, "Sir, tell them we are rising."
 That exchange inspired a once-famous poem by John Greenleaf Whittier.